samsquire/ideas3/README.md

 # 100. Idea Collection

 * **Puzzle fit** Software advertisements that run on your home infrastructure without installation to produce shopping based programming.
-* **Messenger to file*** Configure a computer system by sending messages to servers, rather than writing files.
+* **Messenger bot to file** Configure a computer system by sending messages to bots rather than writing to files.
+So you would send a URL to untar to a bot, the bot would untar it, you would send a message to move the file to the right location.

 # Generating ideas